2. Scaffolding Learning in Various Subjects

 Episode 2 of The Teaching Toolbox Podcast is talking all about scaffolding learning through various subjects.
-Brittany, Ellie, and their guest, Leah Cleary, discuss scaffolding learning, giving background on what it is, how it can be used, how it differs from subject to subject, and more.
+We’ll chat with Leah Cleary, discuss scaffolding learning, giving background on what it is, how it can be used, how it differs from subject to subject, and more.

 The 3 hosts for this week will cover scaffolding learning in various subjects, such as history, math, ELA, and more.
 Listen in and think about how you can use scaffolding in your classroom.
 Then, drop us a comment, and share how you’re using or plan to use scaffolding learning in your classroom.